windley/CS462-Event-Edition/project/Lab4.md

 - You may need transaction IDs or some other identifier to link events about a particular delivery.
 - The diagram shows the driver sending **delivery:complete** events directly to the flowershop as well as the guild.
 You may choose to have the guild intermediate this event if it's easier.
 - The guild passes the **rfq:delivery_ready** to drivers.
 You're free to decide how the guild determines which drivers to send it to.
 In a real system, there could be many different choices about how events are distributed.
+- When we say "the guild subscribes to the flowershops" don't assume that means the guild has to seek out flowershops and register with them.
+The word "subscribe" is meant to describe the direction that events flow, not how the registration process works.
+"The guild subscribes to the flowershops" means simply that the guild must provide the flowershop with an ESL.
+You could have flowershops come to the guild, register and get an ESL from the guild.

 ---
 #Exercises